bahmutov/cypress-magic-backend/README.md

 $ MAGIC_BACKEND_API_KEY=mb.... npx cypress open
 ```

+If you are using `collectVisitedUrls: true`, all URLs visited for each passing test are sent to the cloud for saving.

 If you are interested in this service, please [provide your email](https://forms.gle/RZWQh5st8URrYowW6) to get notified when it becomes generally available or is beta preview.

 ## Debug